 Method 1: Use a BIOS Key

 Annoyingly, different PC brands use different BIOS keys.
-Most modern motherboards use the DEL key, but laptops and desktops are less consistent.
-For example, hitting F2 might work on an ASUS, you'll need F10 on an Acer computer.
+Most modern motherboards use the DEL key, but ultrabooks, gaming laptops and gaming PCs are less consistent.
+For example, hitting F2 might work on an Asus, but you'll need F10 on an Acer computer.

 If you don't know the hotkey for your computer, you can look and see if a message comes up during POST, telling you what key to press or you can try hitting one of the 12 function keys, the DEL key, the Enter key or the ESC key since it is always one of those.
 You may have to try a few times to determine which one it is.
 In our research, DEL and F2 were, by far, the most common.